torpago/mqt-client/docs/GpaRequest.md

 ### NewGpaRequest

-`func NewGpaRequest(amount float32, currencyCode string, fundingSourceToken string, ) *GpaRequest`
+`func NewGpaRequest(amount decimal.Decimal, currencyCode string, fundingSourceToken string, ) *GpaRequest`

 NewGpaRequest instantiates a new GpaRequest object This constructor will assign default values to properties that have it defined,